 - Never mailing purchased lists

 Think of your sender reputation like a credit score — built slowly, damaged quickly.
+The Validity 2025 Benchmark Report found that senders who maintain consistent list hygiene year-round recover from BFCM complaint spikes twice as fast as those who only clean before peak season.
 The work you do in April pays dividends in November.

 Ready to protect your sender reputation before the next volume spike?